odoo/documentation/accounting/bank/reconciliation/configure.rst

 We create a button Label called Bank fees, select the correct account to book those fees.
 Moreover we also need to specify that the amount type is "Percentage of balance" with an Amount of 100%.
-This parameter will tell Odoo to take the entire fee into account.
+This parameter will tell Twenty20 to take the entire fee into account.

 .. image:: media/configure02.png
    :align: center